About Us

 Danielle received a Bachelor of Fine Arts degree in Theater with an emphasis in Directing and Playwriting from Cornish College of the Arts.
 Danielle attended the California Institute of Integral Studies to study Counseling Psychology with an emphasis in Drama Therapy.

 Danielle has spent years working with children and parents facilitating intensive community-based therapy.
 Danielle has specialized in working collaboratively with parents to access school support with an IEP or 504 plan, wrap services, psychological testing, and DD services for their children.
-Danielle continues to work in theater and is currently forming a Playback Theater company, an interactive therapeutic theater experience.
-She also enjoys dancing and teaching Folklorico, a traditional Mexican style dance.
+In 2019, Danielle expanded her practice to accommodate adults and couples using Cognitive Behavioral Therapy, Internal Family Systems, Dialectical Behavioral Therapy and other expressive art modalities.